Looking for Lightroom presets that give your digital photography a cool vintage film look?

 Modifying the Vintage Film Lightroom presets

-This may be the grain, or it may be the levels of contrast, vibrance, warmth, or shadows and highlights.
+Or maybe the levels of contrast, vibrance, warmth, or shadows and highlights aren’t quite what you want.

 Installing your Vintage Film Lightroom presets